Can HMRC Track Your Crypto in 2026?

 What Is the HMRC Cryptoasset Disclosure Service?

-If you have unreported crypto gains from prior years, HMRC's Cryptoasset Disclosure Service (CDS) allows you to make a voluntary disclosure.
-This is the formal route for bringing your tax affairs up to date before HMRC initiates an enquiry.
+If you have unreported crypto gains from earlier years, HMRC's Cryptoasset Disclosure Service (CDS) is the formal route to put them right, before HMRC opens an enquiry of its own.

 1. Understanding the basics of how HMRC treats crypto - Our Crypto Tax UK Guide is a great starting point